-The internet howled recently when PepsiCo chief executive Indra Nooyi suggested the maker of Doritos was exploring whether to make chips for women that wouldn't crunch as loudly or stain the fingers as much.
+The internet howled earlier this year when PepsiCo chief executive Indra Nooyi suggested the maker of Doritos was exploring whether to make chips for women that wouldn't crunch as loudly or stain the fingers as much.

 Research firm CB Insights has reviewed a ton of flop products and ranks these stinkers as the absolute worst of all time.

 PepsiCo, 1992.
 AKA 'The clear drink without clarity'